 - Robust content for middle school: Grades 6–8 are not an afterthought.
 The program provides comprehensive Advisory Period lessons as well as guidance for integrating SEL across all subject areas.
 Lessons address developmentally appropriate and urgent topics for middle school.

-The Center for the Collaborative Classroom recognizes that educators will need options that are flexible to support their students’ learning in a variety of circumstances and formats.
-The Remote Guidance is designed to support teachers in transitioning from an “in person” format to either a blended or fully remote design.
+Collaborative Classroom recognizes that educators need options that are flexible to support their students’ learning in a variety of circumstances and formats.
+Our Remote Guidance is designed to support teachers in transitioning from an “in-person” format to either a blended or fully remote design.
 To support instructional planning, the guidance is organized by beginning-, middle- and end-of-year and provides instructional guidance, essential learning, and at-home activities.